Guben: History

-Medieval Guben
+Medieval and early modern period

-Guben began to develop around 1200 as a trade and marketplace on the roads between Leipzig and Poznań and between Görlitz and Frankfurt (Oder).
-A settlement on the eastern shore of the Lusatian Neisse was protected by swamps to the south and by the Lubst, a tributary of the Neisse, to the north and the east.
-Henry III, Margrave of Meissen, granted this settlement Magdeburg rights on June 1, 1235, and declared it an oppidum (town).
+The trade settlement existed since the 11th century.
+In the early 11th century it became part of the early Polish state under Bolesław I the Brave, and later it fell to the March of Lusatia.
+Gubin began to develop around 1200 as a trade and marketplace on the roads between Leipzig and Poznań and between Görlitz and Frankfurt (Oder).

+In the early 13th century it was part of the Duchy of Silesia within fragmented Piast-ruled Poland, and it was mentioned under the name Gubin in a document of Duke Henry the Bearded in 1211.
+Lost by Poland in 1224, afterwards it often changed affiliation.
+A settlement on the eastern shore of the Lusatian Neisse was protected by swamps to the south and by the Lubsza, a tributary of the Neisse, to the north and the east.
+Henry III, Margrave of Meissen, granted this settlement Magdeburg rights on 1 June 1235, and declared it an oppidum (town).
 On the western shore of the river, a cloister of Benedictine nuns began developing as an outlying suburb of the town on the eastern shore of the river.
 In a charter of 1312 Guben received its coat of arms displaying three towers.
+In 1319 the town was unsuccessfully besieged by King John of Bohemia, and afterwards it fell to the Dukes of Saxe-Wittenberg, before it was captured by House of Wittelsbach in 1324.
+It was regained by the Silesian Piasts in 1362, and in 1364 and 1367 Duke Bolko II the Small confirmed old privileges of Gubin.

-Until 1815, Guben belonged uninterruptedly to the Margravate of Lower Lusatia.
-Between 1367 and 1635 the margravate belonged to the crown of Bohemia.
-The city was fortified in the 14th century with earthworks, trenches, and wooden planking, and then refortified from 1523 to 1544.
+In 1368 the town passed to the Kingdom of Bohemia, in 1469 it passed under Hungarian suzerainty, and in 1490 it fell back to Bohemia.
+The town was fortified in the 14th century with earthworks, trenches, and wooden planking, and then refortified from 1523 to 1544.
 In 1635 Elector John George I of Saxony received Lower Lusatia and Guben in the Peace of Prague.